 Characteristically, surfaces that are porous have high levels of surface energy, making them very susceptible to wetting which ultimately increases chances of staining.
 To reduce exposure to moisture, a surface’s energy must be reduced down to less than that of the staining agent’s surface tension.
 This is what penetrating sealers achieve.

 It is important to note that penetrating sealers do not fill the pores of your substrate.
 This unique chemistry allows for a breathable surface preventing damaging hydrostatic pressures.
 Should a contaminant after sealing discolour a surface, maintenance will now be substantially easier as contaminant is prevented from penetrating deep into substrate.
-Usually removal will be as simple as applying a good quality pH neutral cleaner for most organic spills.
+Usually removal will be as simple as applying a good quality pH neutral cleaner for most water borne organic spills.
+Oil borne contaminant removal will vary with consideration to dwell time.

 In order for a staining agent to work its way around a penetrating sealer, it must have a surface tension measurement lower than that of the penetrating sealer.
-You’ll know that surface energy is lower than the surface tension of a staining agent when beading occurs.
-Beading dramatically lowers the number of points the staining agent can come into contact with.
-Most of the time negative capillary action is achieved through beading so no staining happens at all.
-Negative capillary action simply means none of the staining agent is absorbed into the surface, hence no staining.
+You’ll know that surface energy is lower than the surface tension of a staining agent by the ease of contaminant removal.
+Penetrating sealers dramatically lower the number of points the staining agent can come into contact with.
+This is achieved by adhering to a substrates pores perimeter.
+This is in stark contrast to a film forming coating that will fill the substrates pore.
+The “bead” may dissipate anywhere from 2-12 months, though the sealer will continue to operate within the pore while maintaining a natural look.

 If you’re trying to decide whether or not to use a penetrating sealer, keep in mind that it doesn’t create a film so it won’t alter the appearance of natural stone and its surface texture.
 It will, however, reduce or eliminate staining from freeze-thaw damage, efflorescence, salt/acid attack, biological growth like mold and mildew, and improve general dimensional strength and natural protective barriers.